-Moriteru Ueshiba is the grandson of Morihei Ueshiba, who is the founder of the Japanese martial art Aikido.
+Moriteru Ueshiba, the grandson of Morihei Ueshiba, the founder Aikido.
 Moriteru is currently the international leader of the Aikikai Foundation.

 Moriteru was born in Tokyo on the 2nd of April 1951.
 He is the Second son of Kisshomaru Ueshiba, grandson of Morihei, and the third heir to Aikido.

 In 1976 he graduated in economics from Meiji Gakuin University.
-In 1986 he was appointed Dojo-Cho or Director of the Aikikai Hombu Dojo.
-In 1996 he Became the General Director of the Hombu Dojo, and in 1999 he assumed the title of Aikido Doshu.
+In 1986 he was appointed Dojo-Cho (director) of Aikikai Hombu Dojo.
+In 1996 he Became the General Director of Hombu, and in 1999 he assumed the title of Aikido Doshu.

 He brings to this position a life full of training experience and instruction.
 The Aikido world has high expectations that, under his leadership, Aikido will continue to grow and expand in fulfillment of O-Sensei’s dream.